York, Maine: The Yorks

 During summer months, summer residents and tourists visit Short Sands Beach, which is in the district of York Beach itself, as well as Long Sands Beach, the town's longest with more than a mile of sand stretching between York Beach and York Harbor.
 A number of five-star hotels and other accommodations operate in the York Beach area, although most close after summer.

 A number of spots throughout The Yorks have views of the Cape Neddick Light at Nubble Rock, which has figured in both artists' work and souvenirs of the Maine coast.
 A photo of the Cape Neddick Light is on the Voyager 1 spacecraft labeled as Seashore, Maine.
 Visible in clear weather is the 133 ft tall Boon Island Light on Boon Island, located 6.2 mi off York.
-Old-fashioned restaurants, like the Goldenrod, maintain the historic character of the York Beach area.